gyrogami logo

 Categories: Projects and equipment

-I'm glad I got the Yukon XL instead of the regular version because these behemoths barely fit!
 Two large oaks were felled at a local house.
-The big stuff hadn't been chopped for firewood.
-Maybe they'd be willing to part with a trunk section.
+The big stuff hadn't been chopped yet.
+Maybe they'd be willing to part with a couple of trunk sections?
+I'm glad I got the largest SUV possible instead of almost the largest because these behemoths barely fit!

 It took a little bit of everything to get them loaded.
 The first one was relatively easy - the baby - and went up without incident.
 The second one was much heavier - I'd estimate 400 pounds minimum as it was still fresh, soaking wet even.
-Nearly 36" the short diameter.
-A big mofo for sure!
+Nearly 36" the short diameter, a big mofo!

-A little help from gravity and some well-placed levers and ramps got them both out with effort.
+A helping hand from gravity and some well-placed levers and ramps got them out.

 The hatch closed with an inch to spare front-to-back and top-to-bottom.
 The large piece was balanced precariously on the wheeled platform so if it toppled the window would certainly shatter.
 Only five twisty and hilly miles to drive.

 Unloading is always easier.
-A little help from gravity and some well-placed levers and ramps got them both out with effort.
+A helping hand from gravity and some well-placed levers and ramps got them out.
 I hatcheted off the bark as I rolled them into the garage, the shards spread all over the driveway.
 The bark is three inches thick on the ridges and no easy task to cleave.

-There is a process to help prevent splitting and shrinkage.
-I planed the ends mainly to get rid of the riffraff.
-For $100 I applied a specialized preservative, then an end grain sealer, and covered the ends with cardboard to regulate the drying process.
-It will take several years for them to dry fully though they will be used sooner.
+Splitting and shrinkage are almost inevitable if left untreated.
+I planed the ends mainly to get rid of the riffraff, applied a specialized preservative, then an end grain sealer, and covered the ends with cardboard to regulate the drying process.
+It will take several years for them to dry fully.

 Posted by M: January 26, 2022